TurakhiaLab/metaWEPP/README.md

 ```
 k2 add-to-library --db test_kraken_DB --file *.fa
 ```
 You can also add a multi fasta file (metagenomic fasta file) in the genomic library.
-You can also add a multi fasta file (metagenomic fasta file) in the genomic library.

 ⚠️ For this to work, the FASTA sequence headers must include either the NCBI accession numbers or the text `kraken:taxid` followed by the taxonomy ID for the genome.
 For example: `>sequence100|kraken:taxid|9606|`